eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 It is the object that actually performs the message distribution over a physical transport.

-Each :class:`Transport` class defines its own ``transport_kind``, a unique identifier that is used to check the compatibility of a :ref:`transport_transportApi_locator` with a :class:`Transport`, i.e., determine whether a :ref:`transport_transportApi_locator` refers to a :class:`Transport` or not.
+Each :class:`Transport` class defines its own ``transport_kind``, a unique identifier that is used to check the compatibility of a :ref:`transport_transportApi_locator` with a Transport, i.e., determine whether a Locator refers to a Transport or not.

 Applications do not create the :class:`Transport` instance themselves.
 Instead, applications use a :class:`TransportDescriptor` instance to configure the desired transport, and add this configured instance to the list of user-defined transports of the :ref:`dds_layer_domainParticipant`.
-The :ref:`dds_layer_domainParticipant` will use the factory function on the :class:`TransportDescriptor` to create the :class:`Transport` when required.
+The DomainParticipant will use the factory function on the :class:`TransportDescriptor` to create the :class:`Transport` when required.

 .. literalinclude:: /../code/DDSCodeTester.cpp